Joachim-barre/jolang/bytecode_spec.md

     - 8-bytes entry count for the table
     - 8-bytes offset for start to the table

-there are 3 tables in the header and they should be in this order:
+there are 2 tables in the header and they should be in this order:

 1. external functions
-2. variables
 3. blocks

 ## external functions table